ReofSpa/multidyndns/README.md

 http://192.168.178.2/dyndns/multiupdate.php?https://__USERNAME__:__PASSWORD__@carol.selfhost.de/nic/update?myip=__MYIP__&host=__HOSTNAME__|https://__USERNAME__:__PASSWORD__@carol.selfhost.de/nic/update?host=__HOSTNAME__&myip=
 ```
 The script just detects the equal sign at the very end of the query and adds the IPv6 address.
-Btw, on the Synology NAS it shows the update partly as failed.
-No idea why, but still it works.
-Maybe it expects a certain reply.
-If you have an idea, kindly give me a hint.
 # Limitations
 * The script does only minor checks on validity, so use it at own's risk (I am not responsible for any issues caused by it).
 * For the Synology feature: I assume that IPv6 changes are always triggered at the same time of IPv4 changes.
 I doubt that the IPv6 changes without an IPv4 change.
 But you never know.
 The script will not be able to update in this case.